Ory Hydra tries to solve all of OAuth 2.0 and OpenID Connect uses. There are, however, some limitations.

 You might think that this is the perfect grant type for your first-party application.
 This grant type is most commonly used in mobile authentication for first-party apps.
 If you plan on doing this, stop right now and read this blog article.

-The ROCP grant type is discouraged by developers, professionals, and the IETF itself.
-It was originally added because big legacy corporations (not dropping any names, but they are part of the IETF consortium) did not want to migrate their authentication infrastructure to the modern web but instead do what they've been doing all along "but OAuth 2.0" and for systems that want to upgrade from OAuth (1.0) to OAuth 2.0.
+The ROPC grant type is discouraged by developers, professionals, and the IETF itself.
+It was originally added because big legacy corporations (not dropping any names, but they're part of the IETF consortium) didn't want to migrate their authentication infrastructure to the modern web but instead do what they've been doing all along "but OAuth 2.0" and for systems that want to upgrade from OAuth (1.0) to OAuth 2.0.

-There are a ton of good reasons why this is a bad flow, they are summarized in this excellent blog article as well.
+There are a ton of good reasons why this is a bad flow, they're summarized in this excellent blog article as well.

 What about Auth0, Okta, ...?